Embedding Assistant in React Web App

 * `/api/config` - Returns base URL based on environment (EU/US)

-* CORS configured for local Vite dev server
+* CORS configured for the local Vite dev server origin

 **Implementation approach**: